Home Registration Program Speakers Sponsorship Accommodation Abstracts

-The first two days of the Conference will be exclusively for Indigenous Peoples and communities and we are welcoming governments and other non-Indigenous organisations and individuals to join the conference on the third and final day.
+The conference program will commence on 1 April and the first two days of the Conference, 1 - 2 April, will be exclusively for Indigenous Peoples and communities.
+We are welcoming governments and other non-Indigenous organisations and individuals to join the conference on the third and final day, 3 April.

 Conference location

-The GIDSov Conference will be held on Ngunnawal and Ngambri Country (Canberra) at Kambri at the Australian National University.
+The Australian National University (ANU) acknowledges the Ngunnawal and Ngambri peoples as the traditional owners of the ACT.
+The GIDSov Conference and Gala Dinner on the second day (2 April) will be held on Ngunnawal and Ngambri Country (Canberra, ACT) at Kambri at the ANU.
 For thousands of years, Kambri has been a significant meeting place for the traditional custodians of this land.
 The name was graciously bestowed upon ANU by representatives of the Little Gudgenby River Tribal Council, Buru Ngunawal Aboriginal Corporation, King Brown Tribal Group, and the Ngarigu Currawong Clan.

 GIDSov 2025 Conference artwork